sphinx-doc/sphinx/doc/theming.rst

 * **nature** -- A greenish theme.
 There are currently no options beyond *nosidebar*.

+* **pyramid** -- A theme from the Pyramid web framework project, designed by Blais Laflamme.
+THere are currently no options beyond *nosidebar*.

 * **haiku** -- A theme without sidebar inspired by the `Haiku OS user guide
   <http://www.haiku-os.org/docs/userguide/en/contents.html>`_.
 The following